Advice for Successfully Bidding on Construction Projects

 Don’t use the measurement inches if the bid information requires your bid to be in feet.
 Every detail will cost you because it shows that you have (or have not) read through the project specs and completely understand the scope of the job.
-Remember to number the pages and bind everything.
+Remember to number your pages and bind everything.
 Ensure that every piece of paper is justified and has a specific purpose.

-Watch Out for That Due Date
+Watch Out for The Due Date